Seaside Home / Players, Coaches, Refs / Schedules & Results / Fields / FAQs / Lodging & Attractions / Vendors / Volunteers

 Running Time - No overtime periods

-Coaches, substitute players and spectators are required to remain one yard behind the touch lines.
+Coaches and substitute players are required to remain at least one yard behind the touch lines.
 Both teams shall be on the side of the field designated on the field map and on opposite sides of the midfield line.
 No player or coach may cross the midfield line to the side of the opposing team.
-Coaches and substitutes must also remain within ten yards of midfield.
+Coaches and substitutes must also remain within at least ten yards of midfield.

 Spectators may only be on the side opposite the team side.
 No one is permitted behind the end lines.

-There shall be one referee for 7v7 games, and one center referee with two assistant referees for 9v9 and 11v11 games.
-Offsides will be called in 7v7 games by the center referee at the best of their ability.
+There shall be one referee (center) for 7v7 & 9v9 games, and one center referee with two assistant referees for 11v11 games.
+Offsides will be called in 7v7 & 9v9 games by the center referee to the best of their ability.
 All decisions by the center referee are final and binding.
 Coaches, managers and other team officials are not permitted on the field of play without the referee's permission.
 Any coach, manager or other team official violating this rule is subject to disciplinary action by the referee and/or the tournament director or his designee.

 Statement Regarding Concussions